centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-redis-sentinel.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-## How to check in the CLI that the configuration is OK and what are the main options for ?
+## How to check in the CLI that the configuration is OK and what are the main options for?

 Once the plugin is installed, log into your Centreon Poller CLI using the **centreon-engine** user account and test the Plugin by running the following